-Written premiums are recognised as earned over the period of the policy on a time apportionment basis having regard where appropriate, to the incidence of risk.
-The provision for unearned premiums is predominantly calculated on a monthly pro rata basis with some classes of business such as Space having more complex earnings profiles.
-The proportion attributable to subsequent periods is deferred as a provision for unearned premiums.
+Gross written premiums are recognised as earned over the period of the policy on a time apportionment basis having regard where appropriate, to the incidence of risk.

 The Syndicate has written a quota share contract with Barbican Syndicate 1955.
 The contract operates on a "funds withheld basis" whereby the proportion of the ceded premiums are considered as combined funds from which loss recoveries will be drawn.
-The associated cash flows f.
-Insurance Contracts (continued)

-are expected to occur following the closure of the Years of Account at 36 months.
+The associated cash flows are expected to occur following the closure of the Years of Account at 36 months.
 As such, the balance of amounts ceded by Barbican Syndicate 1955 to the Syndicate is recognised as an asset on the statement of financial position.